 Dogs love walks more than almost anything else, apart from perhaps treats!
 We have to take our dogs on walkies to keep them happy and provide mental stimulation.
 It’s a great chance for them to explore the world, meet other dogs, and develop their social skills and curiosity.
 A dog that doesn’t go on walks is a sad dog indeed.

 More than that though, walking provides dogs with much-needed physical activity that keeps them fit and healthy.
 It helps to strengthen their muscles and joints and gets their blood pumping.
 It also provides the opportunity for them to get fresh air.
 Plus, it gives them a place to go to the bathroom; the last thing you want is your dog pooping on your carpet.

 Yet, when you ask pet parents “How often do you walk your dog?”, the answer is always different.
 Thankfully, we are here to set the record straight!
-Keep reading to discover how often you should walk your dog, how long you should walk your dog, and other dog-walking considerations.
+So whether you’re thinking of getting a dog or already own one, keep reading to discover how often you should walk your dog, how long you should walk your dog, and other dog-walking considerations.

 As a general rule of thumb, all dogs require three or four 15-minute walks per day.
 This might sound like a lot, and many owners have adopted a different walking schedule to fit around their own routine.
 However, three or four shorter walks are always better than a single long one.
 As a bare minimum, dogs should be walked twice per day.

 In terms of the best time to walk your dog, morning and evening work well.
 Firstly, this schedule can fit around most working people’s routines.
 But more importantly, this suits your dog the best.
 In the morning, dogs need to get outside to take care of their potty business.
 And in the evening, dogs can expel their last bit of energy before settling down for the night.